Gladestry

-The community includes Newchurch and Michaelchurch-on-Arrow.
+The community includes Newchurch and Michaelchurch-on-Arrow, where another church, St Michael's is also a Grade I listed building.

 Offa's Dyke

 Offa's Dyke Path passes through the village and there are various footpaths and bridleways for walkers, cyclists and horse riders.

 The Grade II* listed 17th-century manor house Baynham Hall is located in the hamlet of Michaelchurch-on-Arrow.